jeffnv/snackoverload/README.md

 Later

+- [ ] pg full text search while asking question - do it
 - [ ] Custom rake task to cull guests
 - [ ] Dependent destroy for ^^^^^^^^^
 - [ ] Nice JavaScript feedback for stuff